paritytech/polkadot-sdk/cumulus/docs/overview.md

 ## Block Building

 Polkadot requires that a Parachain block is transmitted in a fixed format.
-These blocks sent by a Parachain to the Parachain validators are called proof-of-validity blocks (PovBlock).
-Such a PovBlock contains the header and the transactions of the Parachain as opaque blobs (`Vec<u8>`).
+These blocks sent by a Parachain to the Parachain validators are called proof-of-validity blocks (PoVBlock).
+Such a PoVBlock contains the header and the transactions of the Parachain as opaque blobs (`Vec<u8>`).
 They are opaque, because Polkadot can not and should not support all kinds of possible Parachain block formats.
 Besides the header and the transactions, it also contains the witness data and the outgoing messages.

 A Parachain validator needs to validate a given PoVBlock, but without requiring the full state of the Parachain.
-To still make it possible to validate the Parachain block, the PovBlock contains the witness data.
+To still make it possible to validate the Parachain block, the PoVBlock contains the witness data.
 The witness data is a proof that is collected while building the block.
 The proof will contain all trie nodes that are read during the block production.
 Cumulus uses the witness data to reconstruct a partial trie and uses this a storage when executing the block.